 The eggshell parenting is a frequent term in a range of different parenting styles and this psychologist is diving down into its details.

 There has been a sudden rise in different types of parenting styles popularized by content creators on social media platforms.
 Irrespective of the sort of approach a parent takes to raise their kids, their behavior, mood swings and words can leave a huge impact on a developing child.
 This is why, most parents are working on becoming nurturing and reliable for their kids.
-Lately, a licensed clinical psychologist, Dr. Kim Sage, has been going viral on TikTok for her videos which elaborate on a parenting style dubbed as 'eggshell parenting.'
+Lately, a licensed clinical psychologist, Dr. Kim Sage, has been gaining popularity on TikTok for her videos which elaborate on a parenting style dubbed as 'eggshell parenting.'

 A lot of netizens were left wondering about this new term but Dr. Sage broke down the details of it in a series of TikTok videos focused on this topic.
 Dr. Sage defined this particular style of parenting as "making kids feel like they are walking on eggshells due to the unpredictability of a parent's mood and behavior" which has little to no warnings or cues.
 She continues about how eggshell parenting can turn a child "hyper-vigilant to what may or may not happen next."